Worship & Music

 This service meets in the Chapel.

-We use the same order of worship as the 11:00 service, but the music has a contemporary style.
+We use the same order of worship as the 11:00 service, but the music has a relaxed contemporary style.
 Accompaniment is led by piano, along with guitar, violin, and drums most Sundays.
-Instead of an anthem sung by a choir, there is more congregational singing, which is led by the Worship/Praise Band.
-The smaller, more intimate space allows for prayer requests before the Prayer of the People.
+Instead of an anthem sung by a choir, there is more congregational singing, which is led by the Worship/Praise Band directed by Deborah Burgess.
+The smaller, more intimate space allows for a casual worshipful experience.
 Pastor Mark includes a time for children.
+If you are interested in being a part of the Worship/Praise Band, contact Deborah.

 This service meets in the Sanctuary.